axelcournac/3C_tutorial/README.md

 #### Filtering of the data
 A removal of uncrosslinked events (uncuts, loops...) can be applied at this stage.
-This procedure is optional and might be necessary when you want to study the structure of chromatin at short scales like several kb.
+This procedure is optional and might be necessary when you want to study the structure of chromatin at very short scales like several kb.

 ## Building of the contacts map

-From the contacts file, you can build a binned contacts map.
-We used the home-made python code [`Matrice_Creator.py`](python_codes/Matrice_Creator.py): that converts the alignment file inforamtions into a dictionary structure and then into an array of the chosen chromosome(s).
-In this code, there are 3 parameters you can modificate: the size of the bin, the path of your output alignment file and the list of the chromosome(s) you want to display.
+From the alignment file, you can build a binned contacts map.
+We used the home-made python code [`Matrice_Creator.py`](python_codes/Matrice_Creator.py): that converts the alignment file information into a dictionary structure and then into an array of the chosen chromosome(s).
+In this code, there are 3 parameters you can modify: the size of the bin, the path of your output alignment file and the list of the chromosome(s) you want to display.

 For the human chromosome 3, you shoud have a picture looking like this: